-Google ‘froggy’ or frog pose you’ll find images of newborns sitting with their chin on their hands with their the legs straddled.
-This pose can be achieved by taking two photographs and merging them together in photoshop.
+Google ‘froggy’ or frog pose, and you’ll find images of newborns sitting with their chin on their hands with their legs straddled.
+This pose can be achieved by taking two photographs and merging them in photoshop.
 The entire time the newborn should be being held and supported by mum, dad or an assistant.
 Any supporting hands will disappear once the images are merged.

 This is a pose that a generally an experienced newborn photographer will tackle and, should be doing so in the safest way possible.

 I haven’t included an image here since it’s not a pose I have ever done, but do Google to find out more.